TSPico/TSPico/readme_en.md

 - .TAP <-> .TZX file format conversion were/will be adapted from: https://github.com/shred/tzxtools

-- Gustavo, a member of https://groups.io/g/TS2068, is helping me redefine some electronics schematics on the board.
-Should he allow me to, I´ll also publish his lastname.
-In any case, thank you very much Gustavo!
+- Gustavo Pane, a member of https://groups.io/g/TS2068, is helping me redefine some electronics schematics on the board.
+Thank you very much Gustavo!

 (c) 2022 - RICARDO JAVIER CALCAGNO